Tiendil/feeds.fun/README.md

 - From the news for the last week, sorted by score.
 - Show only news about `game-development` from `reddit.com`.
-- Exclude news related to `employment`.
+- Exclude news with the tag `employment`.
 - Hide already read news.

 ![News filtering](docs/images/news-filtering-example.png)